dereklieu/starter/_posts/2016-05-16-textarea-test.md

-textarea stuff: 'ok: this: and this:' textarea stuff1: so on textarea stuff2: 'so: on' textarea stuff3: ok's there now. textarea stuff4: default
+textarea stuff: 'ok: this: and this:' textarea stuff1: so on textarea stuff2: 'so: on' textarea stuff3: 'so: on: and there''s another thing.' textarea stuff4: here's another thing.
 ---
 ## A New Post